Time: Thursdays, 4:00 PM – 6:40 PM

 Part theory and part hands-on learning, “Can You Believe This?” is a class that will benefit students interested in most major fields of study, be it law, politics, science, medicine, technology, business, communications, media or the arts.
 It follows the teachings of The Center for Media Literacy with the ultimate end goal to teach us how to make wise choices.

 The class will offer students the opportunity to develop a story and documentary concept of their own.
-Working in teams, we will create and shoot a short piece of content as a final project.
-The class will be treated to several lectures by contemporary documentarians, producers and journalist, followed by Q & A sessions.
+Working in teams, we will create and shoot a short piece of content, using our smartphones, as a final project.
+The class will be treated to several lectures by contemporary documentarians, producers and/or journalist, followed by Q & A sessions.”